jescriu/application-schemas/IKB_INSPIRE_XML_schemas_page/README.md

 The repository is **organised in folders and sub-folders** as indicated below:

-* **A first level of folders, each of them corresponding to an specific INSPIRE thematic-related application schema**, and named according the abbreviated name of the application schema defined in the data specification.
+* **A first level of folders, each of them corresponding to an specific INSPIRE general or thematic-related application schema**, and named according the abbreviated name of the application schema defined in the data specification.

 * Each first level folder contains **sub-folders (second level) named according to the corresponding version of INSPIRE XML schemas**.
 Each sub-folder contains the corresponding XML schema files (.xsd) associated to this specific version.